 Online Gaming Fever

 Online gaming may be a “legal grey area” in the country, but that hasn’t stopped Canadians from joining casino sites.
-Legally, provinces and counties have the powers to set gambling laws.
-The Kahnawake Mohawk Nation also have the onus of setting up gaming websites for its players.
+Legally, provinces and counties have the power to set gambling laws.
+The Kahnawake Mohawk Nation also has the onus of setting up gaming websites for its players.